jhpyle/docassemble/_docs/docker.md

 Python packages is continually updated, and the latest versions of software may expect the latest versions of operating system.

+If you are using [Docker Desktop], it is recommended that you go to Settings and change the Docker Engine settings so that the `shutdown-timeout` is at least 600 seconds.
+Otherwise, Docker Desktop may forcibly terminate your **docassemble** container while it is trying to safely shut down.

+{% highlight javascript %}
+{
+  "builder": {
+    "gc": {
+      "defaultKeepStorage": "20GB",
+      "enabled": true
+    }
+  },
+  "experimental": false,
+  "shutdown-timeout": 600
+}
+{% endhighlight %}

 # <a name="single server arrangement"></a>Quick start

 If you just want to test out **docassemble** for the first time,